Hulme Hippodrome: 1950s – nudity

 In terms of 'adult' entertainment being shown in variety theatres, it had been a component of shows for many years, and Hulme Hippodrome was no different.
 The advertising term often used was 'revue'.
-For example “Nudity was nothing new in variety.
-In 1937, an American striptease artist called Diana Raye was booked to appear ... at the [London] Palladium”.
-Although this trend had started before the Second World War, the 1950s saw it increase, for example, there were “the low-budget touring nude revues that increasingly dominated the dying circuit in the 1950s.
-The name La Clique is an interesting choice of title, suggesting a show aimed at a select” clientele and hoping for a sophisticated image for the venues.
+For example "Nudity was nothing new in variety.
+In 1937, an American striptease artist called Diana Raye was booked to appear ... at the [London] Palladium".
+Although this trend had started before the Second World War, the 1950s saw it increase, for example, there were "the low-budget touring nude revues that increasingly dominated the dying circuit in the 1950s.
+The name La Clique is an interesting choice of title, suggesting a show aimed at a select" clientele and hoping for a sophisticated image for the venues.

 Specific examples of such shows at Hulme Hippodrome included, Don't Blush Girls, How To Undress (July 1939), Bon Soir, Mesdames - The Nudes Internationale (August 1950), Strip Tease Special, and Strip!
 Strip!
 Hooray! (both July 1958).

-There are elders within the Save Hulme Hippodrome campaign who have recorded in oral history sessions their memories from being young children living in Hulme in the 1950s and visiting the Hipp, often unaccompanied.
-These records include watching the act, Jane (Chrystabel Leighton-Porter), at a time before there were age-appropriate restrictions on who could attend performances.
-The elders group also remember seeing the nude tableau vivant led by Phyllis Dixey.
+There are seniors within the Save Hulme Hippodrome campaign who have recorded in oral history sessions their memories from being young children living in Hulme in the 1950s and visiting the Hipp, often unaccompanied.
+These records include watching the act, Jane (Chrystabel Leighton-Porter), at a time before there were formal age-appropriate restrictions on who could attend performances.
+The seniors group also remember seeing the nude tableau vivant led by Phyllis Dixey.